albertintech/apai/docs/judiciary/fjbaa/the-case-for-twelve-years.md

 ## The Case for Twelve Years

-The FJBAA's twelve-year active service period rests on several independent lines of justification that, taken together, provide a stronger principled foundation than any argument advanced for eighteen years.
+The Act's twelve-year active service period rests on several independent lines of justification that, taken together, provide a stronger principled foundation than any argument advanced for eighteen years.

 **Comparative institutional evidence.** Germany's Federal Constitutional Court has used twelve-year non-renewable terms since 1970, combined with a mandatory retirement age of sixty-eight.
 This system is widely regarded as producing both judicial independence and institutional renewal across more than five decades of operation.
 The German court interprets the Basic Law of Europe's largest democracy -- a task of comparable constitutional magnitude to the work of the U.S. Supreme Court.
 If twelve years suffices for that institution, the case that American constitutional adjudication uniquely requires eighteen years demands affirmative evidence that has not been provided.

 The United Kingdom's Supreme Court, operating since 2009, effectively produces tenures in a comparable range through its mandatory retirement age.
 Canada's mandatory retirement at seventy-five and Australia's at seventy produce similar results.
 These are not theoretical projections -- they are functioning constitutional democracies demonstrating the adequacy of twelve-year-range judicial terms.
 The average tenure for U.S. state supreme court justices since 1970 has been approximately thirteen years, roughly half the average for their federal counterparts during the same period.

 **Democratic accountability proportional to power.** Supreme Court justices hold positions of extraordinary power without democratic accountability.
 On the current nine-seat Court, five justices can override the expressed will of the entire elected government -- nullifying legislation that passed both chambers of Congress and received presidential signature.
-Under the FJBAA's fifteen-seat Court, eight votes would be required to form a majority, meaningfully diluting any single appointment's constitutional leverage.
+Under the Act's fifteen-seat Court, eight votes would be required to form a majority, meaningfully diluting any single appointment's constitutional leverage.

 The presidency -- the only federal position wielding power comparable to a Supreme Court seat -- is limited to eight years under normal circumstances.
 The Twenty-Second Amendment permits a maximum of ten years for a vice president who assumes office mid-term.
 If the framers of that amendment concluded that roughly a decade represents the outer bound of acceptable tenure for concentrated federal power exercised by a single individual, the case for limiting Supreme Court active service to twelve years follows naturally.
 Justices exercise power without electoral accountability and with effects that long outlast any presidency; if anything, the case for limiting their active service is stronger than the case for presidential term limits.

 **Active service is not the full measure of judicial contribution.** This point represents the most fundamental reframing of the term-length debate.
 The eighteen-year proposals treat post-term service as an afterthought -- a graceful exit into semi-retirement.
-The FJBAA treats it as a structurally necessary second career phase with real institutional functions.
+The Act treats it as a structurally necessary second career phase with real institutional functions.

 Senior Justices under the Act serve in the vacancy coverage pool, returning to the active Court when unexpected vacancies arise through random lottery rotation.
 They sit on circuit courts by designation.
-They adjudicate ethics complaints on the Ethics Review Panel.
+They adjudicate ethics complaints on the Ethics Review Panel (when not currently assigned to vacancy coverage rotation).
 They provide institutional memory and continuity.
 These are not honorific functions -- they are essential to the Court's operation under the Act's architecture.

 Twelve years of active service is not the total period of judicial contribution.
 It is the period of peak active service, followed by a Senior Justice phase of continued, meaningful contribution.
 A justice appointed at fifty-five transitions to Senior status at sixty-seven, with potentially decades of additional service ahead.
 Under an eighteen-year term, that same justice transitions at seventy-three -- an age at which health limitations increasingly constrain the very functions the system depends on.
 If the Act needs a robust vacancy coverage pool and a functioning Ethics Review Panel composed of vigorous former justices, it needs those justices to reach Senior status while they are still capable of serving.